RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/L3SleptonLimits_8cpp.md

                 100. + (y - 40.50) / (610.00 - 40.50) * (0. - 100.));
     }

-    bool L3SelectronLimitAt205GeV::isWithinExclusionRegion(double x, double y, double mZ) const {
+    /// @brief Check to see if the point is within the exclusion region bool L3SelectronLimitAt205GeV::isWithinExclusionRegion(double x, double y, double mZ) const {
       return (y <= x and x <= 205. / 2. and x > mZ / 2.);